 When making scripts, time [t] is a very important aspect.
 The following points should be taken into consideration:

 - This timestore does not necessarily contain all the sensor's past values.
-When referencing physical and virtual sensors, with a sensor frequency of 1 per second to 1 per minute, the timestore covers the last 65 mins.
-If the physical or virtual sensor has a different frequency the timestore holds previous sensor values for 65 x the sensor frequency.
+When referencing physical and virtual sensors, with a sensor frequency of 1 per second to 1 per minute, the timestore covers the equivalent of the last 65 mins.
+If the physical or virtual sensor has a different frequency the timestore holds previous sensor values for the equivalent of 65 x the sensor frequency.
 So, for example, a sensor with a frequency of 1 per hour, would have a timestore of 65 hours.